7mind/izumi/doc/microsite/src/main/tut/distage/distage-testkit.md

 ### Forced Roots

 The `forcedRoots` of `TestConfig` specifies components added to the dependencies of every test within this memoization environment.
-Without memoization these will be acquired and release each test case.
-With memoization these will be acquired before all and released after all tests within this memoization environment.
+Without memoization these are acquired and release each test case.
+With memoization these are acquired before all and released after all tests within this memoization environment.

 ### Test Selection